nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Contact Features

-For the following contact features, irrelevant panels of the user interface were closed (see ).
+For the following contact features, irrelevant panels of the user interface were closed (see [Closing UI Panel](./UserGuide.md#closing-ui-panel-close) below). <br>
 Thus, assume the following as the current state of Dictionote:
 ![result for 'findcontact t/colleagues n/yu'](images/ContactInitialState.png)